 This is done to ensure that systems, subsystems, and equipment in new buildings operate properly.
 It includes performing design reviews, functional testing, system documentation, and operator training throughout the project to make sure the building meets the requirements as intended by each building owner and as designed by the building architects and engineers.

 This is done to ensure that systems and equipment in existing buildings meet the original design intent.
-Recommissioning is used in buildings that were previously commissioned to fine-tune them to meet their original design intents and operational efficiencies.
-Recommissioning should be considered for new buildings that were commissioned during construction and in which energy needs have increased.
+ReCx is used in buildings that were previously commissioned to fine-tune them to meet their original design intents and operational efficiencies.
+ReCx should be considered for new buildings that were commissioned during construction and in which energy needs have increased.

 This is done to optimize systems to meet new operational needs through testing and adjusting.
-Retro-commissioning is used in older buildings that have never been through the commissioning process.
-Retro-commissioning should be considered if building systems are old, expensive to operate, and have frequent equipment failures.
+RCx is used in older buildings that have never been through the commissioning process.
+RCx should be considered if building systems are old, expensive to operate, and have frequent equipment failures.